ABOUT THE INDIANAPOLIS HIKING CLUB

 Some notable events in the Club's history:

-- 1958 "Trail Blazer" (little man with the hiking staff) becomes the Club logo
+- 1958 "Trail Blazer" (little man with the hiking staff) becomes the first Club logo

 - 1963 Name tags were adopted